xkrfer/docker-openvpn-client-socks/README.md

 This supports directory style (where the certificates are not bundled together in one `.ovpn` file) and those that contains `update-resolv-conf`

-(For the same thing in WireGuard, see [kizzx2/docker-wireguard-socks-proxy](https://github.com/kizzx2/docker-wireguard-socks-proxy))

 ## Why?

 This is arguably the easiest way to achieve "app based" routing.
 For example, you may only want certain applications to go through your WireGuard tunnel while the rest of your system should go through the default gateway.
 You can also achieve "domain name based" routing by using a [PAC file](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_(PAC)_file) that most browsers support.